FOR IMMEDIATE RELEASE

 # # #

 Founded in 1932, Wisconsin School Music Association (WSMA) is a non-profit service organization with more than 1,000 member public and private schools.
 Students from member schools are eligible to participate in WSMA programs, such as District and State Solo & Ensemble Festivals, Concert Festivals, State Honors Music Project, State Marching Band Championships and Student Composition Project.
 WSMA is governed by a board of directors made up of superintendents, principals and other officers from all over the state.
-WSMA believes music is a basic human need and that all children have the right to experience all that music offers them.
+WSMA believes music is a human need and that all children have the right to experience all that music offers them.